 - Improving curriculum

 - Developing financial aid programs

 Common Schooling Requirements

 To work as an administrator at an educational institution, most jobs require all applicants to have a master's degree.
-Aside from a degree, it is also necessary for administrators to complete a teaching certification program that allows them to become educational administrators in their state.
+Aside from a teacher education degree or anything related, it is also necessary for administrators to complete a teaching certification program that allows them to become educational administrators in their state.
 To achieve this certification, the program must be approved by the state board of education where the administrator will work.
 It is also recommended that each administrator has extensive teaching experience.
 While it is possible to become an administrator without teaching experience, it is not common.

 To become an administrator in your state, first review this process:

 Obtain a Bachelor's Degree